japj/VPJD2024/2025-Vocal_Jazz_Seminar_Weikersheim.md

 # Vocal Jazz Seminar (Weikersheim) 2025

-These are my notes from the Vocal Pop &amp; Jazz Days 2024.
+These are my notes from the Vocal Jazz Seminar 2025 at Weikersheim.
 Collected from discussions with several people on the topics of:

 - (AI) Rehearsal Tracks